Robin’s Egg Macarons

 Quick Tips for Prepping Swiss Meringue

-To make the meringue, you’ll want to use a heat-safe bowl over a pot of simmering water.
+To make the meringue, you’ll want to use a heat-safe bowl, like a metal stand mixer bowl, over a pot of simmering water.
 Whisk together the egg whites and sugar while over the heat until they reach 140°F (60°C).
 This takes around seven minutes.
 Then, transfer the mixture to your stand mixer.

 Whip the meringue until it’s cool to the touch and glossy before placing it in a piping bag.